Our ÖkoFEN pellet boilers at a glance.

 1 m³ Pellets >> approx. 320 litres oil

-Wood pellets are produced exclusively from waste from the wood processing industry.
+Exclusive use is made of waste from wood processing in the production of wood pellets.
 In the sawmill industry, for example, up to 35 percent of each processed tree remains unused in the form of wood chippings and sawdust.
 This proportion can be used for pellet production.
 Furthermore, wood is a renewable resource, and Germany has the largest timber resources in Europe with around 3.6 billion m³.
 New growth adds another 120 million m³ to this each year.
-Only around 70 percent of the wood that regrows every year is exploited economically and not even 5 percent in the form of pellets.
+Only around 70 percent of the wood that regrows every year is used at all economically and not even 5 percent in the form of pellets.
 In addition, legally prescribed, sustainable forest management ensures that over-exploitation of the forests is prevented.

 Widely dispersed production and trading structures ensure the availability of pellets throughout Germany.